Recipe Generation from Unsegmented Cooking Videos: Related Work

 \section{Related Work}

-In this section, we describe the novelty of the proposed method in line with other works on recipe generation from visual observations (\secref{subsec:recipe_generation}) and general video captioning (\secref{subsec:video_captioning}).
+In this section, we describe the novelty of the proposed method in line with other works on recipe generation from visual observations (\secref{subsec:recipe_generation}) and general video captioning (\secref{subsec:video_captioning}). \tabref{tab:method_comparison} shows a comparison of our approaches with the previous studies.